-Inventories are valued at the lower of average cost and replacement value.
+Inventories are valued at the lower of first-in, first-out cost and replacement value.

 Property and equipment

 Purchased property and equipment are stated at cost.
 Contributed property and equipment are recorded at fair value at the date of contribution.
 Incremental interest incurred during the construction of buildings is capitalized and included in cost.
 Amortization is provided annually on a straight-line basis using the following annual rates: